Autonomousse/SQL-Engineering-and-Analysis/README.md

 * Use the information you have to create a table schema for each of the six CSV files.
 Remember to specify data types, primary keys, foreign keys, and other constraints.

     * For the primary keys check to see if the column is unique, otherwise create a composite key.
-Which takes to primary keys in order to uniquely identify a row.
+Which takes two primary keys in order to uniquely identify a row.

     * Be sure to create tables in the correct order to handle foreign keys.